 If one of the above reasons applies and a person concerned wishes to have personal data stored at IQC AG deleted, he or she can contact an employee of the data controller at any time.
 The employee of IQC AG will arrange for the request for deletion to be complied with immediately.

-If the personal data have been made public by IQC AG and if our company as the person responsible is obliged to delete the personal data pursuant to Art.
+If the personal data have been made public by IQC-Group AG and if our company as the person responsible is obliged to delete the personal data pursuant to Art.
 17 para.
-1 DS-GVO, IQC AG shall take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform other persons responsible for data processing who process the published personal data that the person concerned has requested the deletion of all links to this personal data or copies or replications of this personal data from these other persons responsible for data processing, insofar as the processing is not necessary.
-The employee of IQC AG will take the necessary steps in individual cases.
+1 DS-GVO, IQC-Group AG shall take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform other persons responsible for data processing who process the published personal data that the person concerned has requested the deletion of all links to this personal data or copies or replications of this personal data from these other persons responsible for data processing, insofar as the processing is not necessary.
+The employee of IQC-Group AG will take the necessary steps in individual cases.

 (e) Right to limitation of processing